t-crow-142/wdcc-workshop-01-2022/session-02/README.md

-# Session Three - CSS Grid, Flex & Media Queries
+# Session Two - CSS Grid, Flex & Media Queries
 In this session you'll learn CSS layouts using modern techniques such as `grid` and `flex`.
 You'll also learn about responsive design and how this can be achieved via media queries.